maxmousee/compareJS/README.md

 * NodeJS 8.11+

 ### Running Unit Tests
-There are 32 unit tests that set the Line and Branch coverage at 100%.
+There are TODO unit tests.

 To run only unit tests:
 ```